III. Housing Conference

 Mixed financing models and partnerships in social and affordable housing

 Financing opportunities and constraints of the social and affordable rental housing sector.
 What institutional and financial solutions can ensure predictable operations in the long term?
-State funds, PPP models, non-profit providers, and blended financing structures that can create stable revenue and risk frameworks.
+State funds, PPP-models, non-profit providers, and blended financing structures that can create stable revenue and risk frameworks.
 The objective is to explore how the sector can become bankable and how affordability goals and financial sustainability can be served simultaneously.

 PANEL 3